 Chris Senn got his foot into in the videogame industry by starting out as a computer graphics artist at Acme Interactive, previously known as Cinemaware.
 Originally a summer job, it would quickly evolve into his career.
-For just over a year, he would work on character and vehicle paper designs, as well as model robots and vehicles in 3D for the Battletech (Sega Mega Drive) and Battlecars (Super Nintendo) games, and create early storyboards and exploratory drawings for Cliffhanger (Sega Mega CD).
+For just over a year, he would work on character and vehicle paper designs, model robots and vehicles in 3D for the Battletech (Sega Mega Drive) and Battlecars (Super Nintendo) games, and early storyboards and exploratory drawings for Cliffhanger (Sega Mega CD).

 Former Sega Technical Institute lead designer, Chris Senn: Mark Cerny, a game programmer and designer, had originally planned to start STI in the United States with Yasuhara Hirokazu, a game designer, somewhere between 1989 and 1990.
 At the time, Yasuhara-san had intended to travel to the United States but was delayed due to the Gulf War.